drewhamilton/Poko/RELEASING.md

 # Releasing

- 1. Make sure you're on the main branch.
+ 1. Make sure you're on the main branch, and the most recent commit snapshot has been released.
  2. Change `publish_version` in gradle.properties to a non-SNAPSHOT version.
  3. Update README.md for the impending release.
  4. Update CHANGELOG.md for the impending release.